• Skip to primary navigation

 2. Water the Plants

 Most kids love to play with the garden hose.
 Let them water the plants in the garden or in pots outdoors.
 If you have houseplants, it’s even easier to water the plants.
-Besides watering these plants, they can also pull weeds and get off the dead leaves.
+Besides watering these plants, they can also pull weeds and remove the dead leaves.

 The best part about watering outdoor garden areas is they might get a little dirty, which is the fun part of any chore.